 Get Tailor-Made Clothes

 There are a lot of tailors in the old town that can make custom clothes.
-If you are not backpacking or traveling for an extended period of time, may be worth considering.
+If you are not backpacking or traveling for an extended period, may be worth considering.

 Plus, getting a tailor-made suit in Hoi An will be a lot cheaper than in Europe or North America.
 Hoi An has a load of tailors to choose from that can make everything for you, from suits, dresses, shoes, and bags.